 PS is practicing yoga since the age of 11.
 Her yoga retreats in India have helped her gain deep insights into self-awareness.

-The repetition and deep awareness of mantra, also called Ajapa Japa, is a straightforward way to awake your Anahata chakra.
+The repetition and deep awareness of the mantra, also called Ajapa Japa, is a straightforward way to awaken your Anahata chakra.
 You must continue this practice unless it becomes a part of your conscious awareness.

 Bhramari Pranayama is another crucial practice for the Anahata chakra.
 It is more of meditation rather than a form of Pranayama.
 Unlike other Pranayama practices, Bhramari doesn’t control the Pranic forces directly.